google/oss-fuzz/README.md

 We successfully deployed
-[guided in-process fuzzing of Chrome components](https://security.googleblog.com/2016/08/guided-in-process-fuzzing-of-chrome.html) and now want to share the experience and the service with the openssource community.
+[guided in-process fuzzing of Chrome components](https://security.googleblog.com/2016/08/guided-in-process-fuzzing-of-chrome.html) and now want to share the experience and the service with the opensource community.

 OSS-Fuzz aims to make common open source software more secure by combining modern fuzzing techniques and scalable